iamkun/dayjs/README.md

             src="https://img.shields.io/npm/l/dayjs.svg?style=flat-square" alt="License"></a>
 </p>

-> Day.js is a minimalist JavaScript library for modern browsers with a largely Moment.js-compatible API.
+> Day.js is a minimalist JavaScript library that parses, validates, manipulates, and displays dates and times for modern browsers with a largely Moment.js-compatible API.
 If you use Moment.js, you already know how to use Day.js.

 ```js
 dayjs().startOf('month').add(1, 'day').set('year', 2018).format('YYYY-MM-DD HH:mm:ss');